kteender/kteender.github.io/_posts/technical-blog/2026-09-14-receipt-printer.md

 The vendor and product ID are **0x0416** and **0x5011** respectively.

 To find an out endpoint, I ran lsusb again, this time in verbose mode with the optional flag -v.
 I looked for my device, and then **Device Descriptor > Configuration Descriptor > Interface Descriptor > Endpoint Descriptor > bEndpointAddress**.
 I saw that the endpoint was 0x01.
 I should note that the endpoints actually differ between my two printers.
 The other one is 0x03.
-I labeled each so that if I ever have to hot-swap, I know what endpoint to change in my code.
+I labeled each so that if I ever have to hot-swap at an event, I know what endpoint to change in my code.

 <div class='captioned-image'>
     <img alt="NetumScan 8360 USB 80mm Thermal Receipt Printer and Raspberry Pi 5" src='/img/2026-09-14-thermal-printer/labeled_printers.jpg' style='max-width:max-content;'>